 The second option in the Rules tab of your data garden are the rules that apply to Mutating records.

-When creating a rule under this subsection, the rule will be executed at the exact moment the record status changes.
-For example, when a respondent fills out the questionnaire, the status of the records will mutate from New, to Active and eventually Completed.
-At the moment the record status mutates, the system will check the rules that are present in the Mutating records section and execute them.
+When creating a rule under this subsection, the rule will be executed whenever the record is modified.
+For example, when a respondent fills out the questionnaire the record is updated with the answers they fill out and the status of the record changes from New, to Active and eventually Completed.
+Whenever the record is updated*, the system will check the rules that are present in the Mutating records section and execute them.
+The sys_updated column indicates the last time the record has been modified.

 The added value of creating rules in this section, is the ability to specifically target records at the moment they are updated.
 So when a questionnaire is filled out and a new result comes in, your info is up to date.

-By using the rules in this section, you also ensure that already completed records (historic data) are not included.
+By using the rules in this section, you also ensure that already completed records (historic data) are not included in your changes.
 Since their status will not change anymore, the rules will not be executed on these records.

 You have hired a new regional manager, responsible for the Region North.
 You only want the new results to be in the name of your new manager.
 The old records remain in the name of the former regional manager.